Educational Media (MA) - Instructional Technology Specialist/Computers

-This distance education program is delivered via face-to-face or online instruction.
-Face-to-face courses are typically taught at the site in the evenings or on Saturdays.
-Online cohorts have both synchronous class meetings (usually in the evening) and asynchronous coursework.
-Online cohorts may have one required face-to-face orientation meeting and/or a face-to-face meeting to complete the comprehensive exam.
-For locations, start dates and application deadlines, please refer to the Proposed Cohorts table below.
+This distance education program is delivered via online instruction and has both synchronous class meetings (usually in the evening) and asynchronous coursework.
+This program may have one required face-to-face orientation meeting and/or a face-to-face meeting to complete the comprehensive exam.
+For application deadlines, please refer to the table below.

 Please click here for a complete course list (36 total hours) with concentration information.